-Cavaliers’ Love apologizes for outburst: ‘That wasn’t me’
+Cavaliers’ Love sorry for on-court tantrum: ‘That wasn’t me’

 Love said he didn’t realize how bad the incident looked until after the game and he felt embarrassed and ashamed.

 The Cavaliers were missing seven players with injuries for the game, and Love’s outburst only compounded things for a young team stumbling to the season’s end.

-“I put myself here,” Love said.
-“It wasn’t about my teammates.
-It wasn’t about the coaching staff. … It shouldn’t happen, but at the same time it was a little blown out of proportion.”
+Cleveland is 21-40.

 Love said he has only respect for Bickerstaff and his teammates.
 He believes they’ve accepted his apology knowing how hard he has worked this season to come back from a calf injury that sidelined him for two months.